rufuspollock/rufuspollock.com/content/post/open-revolution-epilogue.md

 ---
-title: Two Year Old Playing with Kalashnikovs - Humanity in the Age of AI
+title: Two Year Olds Playing with Kalashnikovs - Humanity in the Age of AI
 slug: children-playing-with-sharp-knives-humanity-and-the-digital-age
 date: 2019-04-08
 themes: ["Information Age"]